sraghav2000/comparingcalssifiers/README.md

 The repository is organized into the following directories and files:

-- **data**: Contains the `bank-additional-full.csv` dataset from Kaggle, used for training the machine learning model.
+- **data**: Contains the `bank-additional-full.csv` dataset used for training the machine learning models.
 - **images**: Stores image files used in the Jupyter Notebook and the project documentation.
-- **notebooks**: Contains the Jupyter Notebook titled **What Drives the Price of a Car?**, which performs the data analysis and builds the machine learning model.
+- **notebooks**: Contains the Jupyter Notebook titled **Practical Application III: Comparing Classifiers**, which performs the data analysis and builds the machine learning models.

 ### To use the files:
 1. Clone or download the repository.
-2. Open the Jupyter Notebook (**What Drives the Price of a Car?**).
+2. Open the Jupyter Notebook (**Practical Application III: Comparing Classifiers**).
 3. Run the cells sequentially to analyze the data, build the model, and view the results.

 Ensure that you have the necessary libraries installed, such as: